mems/calepin/Development/HTML/HTML.md

 - `lang` attribute should match the actual content language, else the screen reader's interpretation will be incomprehensible (`lang` attribute is also used by CSS for `hyphens`, quotes, etc.)
 - VoiceOver don't handle elements with `width: 0; height: 0;`
 - images `alt` attribute with null value (`alt=""`) are usally ignored.
 AT assume it is for decorative purposes.
-- avoid usage of line return for `alt` value: [Short note on coding alt text | The Paciello Group – Your Accessibility Partner (WCAG 2.0/508 audits, VPAT, usability and accessible user experience)](http://www.paciellogroup.com/blog/2015/09/short-note-on-coding-alt-text/)
+- avoid usage of line return for `alt` value: [Short note on coding alt text - TPGi](https://www.tpgi.com/short-note-on-coding-alt-text/)
 - duplicate content should be avoided. **Don't** Ex: `<a href="register.html"><img src="register.png" alt="Register">Register</a>`, image `alt` should null (else AT show : "Register, Register link") or use `aria-hidden="true"` in conjonction with `role="presentation"`.
 But with an image, using CSS is recommended
 - using `role=button` can be sometimes irrevelant (for example if the node is an heading level. http://heydonworks.com/practical_aria_examples/#comment-1178134652).
 A child element is required to fix that.